kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/foundations/html-elements-and-attributes.md

 - `<p>` for paragraph
 - `<img>` for images

-The syntax that looks like  `<some name>` is called a **tag***.* It says what kind of element it is.
+The syntax that looks like  `<some name>` is called a **tag**.
+It says what kind of element it is.

 Elements usually have two tags: an opening tag, and a closing tag.
-They say where the element starts and where it stops.
+They show where the element starts and where it stops.

 ```html
 <p>Opening first, then closing</p>